Chinese character radicals: History

 After the writing system reform in mainland China, the traditional set of Kangxi radicals became unsuitable for indexing Simplified Chinese characters.
-In 1983, the Committee for Reforming the Chinese Written Language and the State Administration of Publication of China published The Table of Unified Indexing Chinese Character Components (Draft) (汉字统一部首表（草案).
-In 2009, the Ministry of Education of the People's Republic of China and the State Language Work Committee issued The Table of Indexing Chinese Character Components (GF 0011-2009 汉字部首表), which includes 201 principal indexing components and 100 associated indexing components (In China's normative documents, "radical" is defined as any component or of Chinese characters, while 部首 is translated as "indexing component".).
+In 1983, the Committee for Reforming the Chinese Written Language and the State Administration of Publication of China published The Table of Unified Indexing Chinese Character Components (Draft) (汉字统一部首表（草案）).
+In 2009, the Ministry of Education of the People's Republic of China and the State Language Work Committee issued The Table of Indexing Chinese Character Components (GF 0011-2009 汉字部首表), which includes 201 principal indexing components and 100 associated indexing components.
+In China's normative documents, "radical" is defined as any component or pianpang of Chinese characters, while bushou is translated as "indexing component".

 Shape and position

 Radicals may appear in any position in a character.
 For example, 女 appears on the left side in the characters 姐, 媽, 她, 好 and 姓, but it appears at the bottom in 妾.
 Semantic components tend to appear on the top or on the left side of the character, and phonetic components on the right side or at the bottom.
 These are loose rules, however, and exceptions are plenty.
 Sometimes, the radical may span more than one side, as in 園 = + 袁, or 街 = + 圭.
 More complicated combinations exist, such as 勝 = + 朕—the radical is in the lower-right quadrant.

 In many characters, the components (including radicals) are distorted or modified to fit into a block with other elements.
 They may be narrowed, shortened, or have different shapes entirely.
-Changes in shape, rather than simple distortion, may result in fewer pen strokes.
+Changes in shape, rather than simple distortion, may result in fewer strokes.
 In some cases, combinations may have alternates.
 The shape of the component can depend on its placement with other elements in the character.